spatie/php-structure-discoverer/README.md

 StructureScoutManager::cache([__DIR__]);
 ```

-You should provide a directory where the scouts are stored.
+You should provide a directory where the structure scouts are stored.

-If you're using Laravel you can use the following command:
+If you're using Laravel, you can run the following command:

 ````bash
 php artisan structure-scouts::cache